Azure/missionlz-edge/src/bicep/README.md

 The example below is for "sshPublicKey" auth in Azure Government (or Azure Stack Hub registered in Azure Government):

+To deploy an instance of MLZ with customized parameters, utilize the `--parameters` parameter and specify the parameter/value paris to be overriden.
+The example below is a customer deployment that overrides the `f5VmAuthenticationType` default of `sshPublicKey` with `password` and allows setting `stig` controls on the Windows machine:

 ```plaintext
 resourcePrefix="<value>"
 keyVaultAccessPolicyObjectId="<value>"